Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 What is a market niche?
 Simply stated, it is a narrowly defined group of potential customers.

-In business, you'll want to avoid mass marketing, which can be extremely wasteful of limited resources.
+In small business, you want to avoid high-cost mass marketing, which can be extremely wasteful of limited resources.
 To use an analogy: Why cast your fishing pole in the ocean when you can maximize your chances of success by fishing in a smaller pond?